ColorCoded Labs

 Convincing a client with a deliberately vibrant brand that less color would make the brand stronger required trust.
 The argument: when every color is shouting, none of them signal anything.
 By pulling brand color back to 10% of the interface, every appearance of brand color could mean something — and every CTA, every product marker, every key moment gained real visual weight.

-Rather than use brand colors decoratively, I assigned them to product.
-Each program owns a color — and that color carries through the entire experience of that program, from first impression to enrollment.
-This created instant recognition, supported cross-program differentiation, and built room for new programs to join the system without reinventing it.
+Rather than use brand colors decoratively, I assigned them to program.
+Each course owns a color — and that color carries through the entire experience of that program, from first impression to enrollment.
+This created instant recognition, supported cross-program differentiation, and built room for future programs to join without reinventing the system.

-A brand system only works if the team can maintain it.
-I built the CMS so the rules of the system — color assignment, component patterns, visibility logic — were baked into the content model itself.
+A brand language only works if the team can maintain it.
+I built the CMS so the rules of the language — color assignment, component patterns, visibility logic — were baked into the content model itself.
 When the team adds a new course, they pick a color; the system handles the rest.
 The brand stays consistent because the infrastructure enforces it.

-The redesigned website became the first full application of the new digital brand system.
-Every page assembled from the component library.
-Every use of brand color deliberate.
-Every program visually distinct, but clearly part of the same brand.
+The redesigned website became the first full application of the new brand language.
+Every page is assembled from the component library.
+Every use of brand color is deliberate.
+Every program is visually distinct, but clearly part of the same brand.

 ColorCoded Labs Redesigned Homepage